secbrief/secbrief.github.io/2014-04-08-definition-of-terrorism.md

 author: C. Cherry
 published: 8-Apr-2014
 description: The definition of terrorism is something that varies widely across governmental and nongovernmental organizations and academia.
 Herein are common definitions of terrorism.
-category: Terrorism
+category: terrorism
-tags: Definition, Terrorism
+tags: definition, terrorism
 ---

 ## Organizational Definitions of Terrorism ##